Events

 The program runs rain or shine.
 If the weather does not permit viewing, we'll have fun showing you around the universe and behind the scenes at the Observatory.

-Tickets: $30 per person - SOLD OUT
+Tickets: $30 per person - April is SOLD OUT.

 Space is limited to no more than 40 people.
 Adults Only.
 Singles welcome.